-The requirement for all students admitted into the dietetic internship to complete the Master of Science program in conjunction with the internship is tentatively scheduled to begin Summer 2017.
+The requirement for all students admitted into the dietetic internship to complete the Masters of Science in conjunction with the internship is tentatively scheduled to begin Summer 2017.
 Please contact the program director, Mrs. Roxanne Kingston (Roxanne.Kingston@usm.edu) for more details regarding program requirements.

 Overview of the Program